Influencer Marketing for Gaming: How to Forecast Budget and Prove ROI in 2026

 Perfect attribution doesn’t exist in creator marketing — especially post-iOS.
 What does exist is a consistent methodology you can defend and improve over time.

 The pragmatic approach: blended incrementality validation.
 During a creator campaign, track total new installs and meaningful users in your target markets against a comparable baseline period — same markets, same calendar position, controlled for other major campaign activity.
 The delta between flight period and baseline is your directional incrementality estimate.
 Not perfect.
 Consistent.
 And consistent beats perfect in a budget conversation every time.
+This is the same measurement discipline our performance marketing practice applies across paid channels, and you can see how it plays out in our case studies.

 Affiliate marketing is proving a top sales-driving structure in creator programs — in 2025, creators drove over $52 million in attributed affiliate sales, a 45% year-over-year increase.
 In gaming, a base fee plus performance kicker tied to meaningful user events aligns creator incentives with your actual business outcome and gives you a built-in mechanism for graduating top performers to larger packages.